 About Friendly Area Neighors

 Friendly Area Neighbors (FAN) is one of 23 neighborhood associations recognized by the city of Eugene, Oregon.
 The FAN Charter (PDF) describes its purpose, structure, and operation.
-Funding for neighborhood associations and their activities is provided primarily through the city's Human Rights and Neighborhood Involvement program and Eugene Neighbors, Inc. Participation in FAN is open to all residents, property owners, or business owners within the boundaries of the Friendly neighborhood.
+Funding for neighborhood associations and their activities is provided primarily through the city's Human Rights and Neighborhood Involvement program.
+Participation in FAN is open to all residents, property owners, or business owners within the boundaries of the Friendly neighborhood.

 FAN is named for Friendly Street, which bisects the neighborhood from north to south.
 The street was named for Sam Friendly, Mayor of Eugene from 1893-1895, who was a mercantile owner and helped secure the University of Oregon for our community.
 The purpose of Friendly Area Neighbors is to build community at the neighborhood level and improve the livability of the neighborhood.